HomeArticlesComparisonMutual Funds vs Fixed Deposit

 Debt Funds: The Middle Ground

 Debt mutual funds invest in government securities, treasury bills, commercial paper, and corporate bonds.
-They are not risk-free — but the risk is different in nature and generally lower than equity funds.
+They aren't risk-free, but the risk is different in nature and generally lower than equity funds.

-Liquid funds (maturity < 91 days): Returns of 6.5–7%, near-zero risk, T+1 redemption with instant redemption of up to ₹50,000 per day for select funds.
-Ideal for emergency corpus.
+Liquid funds (maturity < 91 days): returns of 6.5-7%, near-zero risk, T+1 redemption with instant redemption of up to ₹50,000 per day for select funds.
+Ideal for an emergency corpus.

-Corporate bond funds and banking and PSU funds: Higher yields (7–8%) from investment-grade corporate debt.
-Slightly more credit risk but manageable with top AMCs.
+Corporate bond funds and banking and PSU funds: higher yields (7-8%) from investment-grade corporate debt, with slightly more credit risk but manageable with top AMCs.

 Post the 2023 Budget change, indexation on debt mutual fund gains was removed.
 Both FD interest and debt MF gains now attract slab-rate tax for periods under 3 years, making the tax treatment equivalent.
-However, debt funds still deliver higher pre-tax returns than FDs of comparable duration, so the net outcome remains modestly in favour of debt funds for investors in the 20%+ bracket.
+Debt funds still deliver higher pre-tax returns than FDs of comparable duration, though, so the net outcome remains modestly in favour of debt funds for investors in the 20%+ bracket.

 The Numbers: Real Scenarios